CybersecurityAutomationWorkshop/caw2022/index.md

 See [Agenda](./Agenda.md) for more details.

-**Pre-Workshop Homework**
-Prior to the workshop, attendees are encouraged to familiarize themselves with the organizations participating, what they will be bringing to the workshop, and the use cases being demonstrated.
+**Pre-Workshop Homework**:  Prior to the workshop, attendees are encouraged to familiarize themselves with the organizations participating, what they will be bringing to the workshop, and the use cases being demonstrated.